All Episodes

 There's no agenda spelled out.

-So there's uh there's a lot on the table today.
+There's a lot on the table today.

 He almost recites the Democrat talking points, even down to the fact that Bush lied about weapons of mass destruction in Iraq.

-So, from the Associated Press, Iran's president threw a deft Trump card into his standoff with the West on Monday when he dispatched a letter to President Bush proposing new solutions to the crisis.
+So from the Associated Press, Iran's president threw a deft Trump card into his standoff with the West on Monday when he dispatched a letter to President Bush proposing new solutions to the crisis.

 He didn't propose any solution.